KualiCo/derploy/README.md

 [ ] make graph a child of the div the elm app is in so it is the same width [ ] make tool-tip styled and labeled correctly
 [x] add tool-tips to graph

+Longer term improvements:

+* Animations to things expanding and collapsing
+* Pull more than the past 50 builds from jenkins
+* clean up the horrible mess that is the css